waltmo147/GHSAB-Website/documents/design-plan.md

 If the client (a group of Cornell students) had more time, we would request more data from them.
 The client was incredibly slow in getting data (text descriptions and images) to us, so some of the displayed data is placeholder seed data.
 However, the admin can add/edit the data to display to their audience.
 Since we are unable to use external PHP libraries such as PHPMailer, we solved the issue of resume upload by simply having the applicant copy/paste the text of their resume into the form.
 According to stackoverflow, implementing email attachments using PHP's standard mail() function is incredibly difficult which is why we opted to just copy/paste text for the course submission of the assignment.

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]

+In order to login and view the administrator pages, you must manually type in login.php.
+We did this because we dont want to give anyone the impression that they can log in to a website that doesnt provide them with an option to sign up and is only made for posting general information about the club.
+username: administator
+password: cornellglobalhealth2018

 We chose not to use database transactions while still maintaining atomic database queries.
 Users of the website only view data, they do not alter it nor do they add their own.
 The organization only has one person who will be the administrator of the site.
 Because there is only one person who will be altering data on the site, all database queries remain atomic.